LittleKingRyan/Firebase-JSON/README.md

     user_01_value = snap.val();
 });

-var data_key = user_01_value.id; // get the id, which we use as the key to reference the user in firebase user_01_value.address = "New Address";
+// get the id, which we use as the key to reference the user in firebase var data_key = user_01_value.id; user_01_value.address = "New Address";
-var update = {}; // to update infomation, we need to create a empty JSON update[data_key] = user_01_value; // use data_key and the actually value to set the update JSON object
+var update = {}; // to update infomation, we need to create a empty JSON
+// use data_key and the actually value to set the update JSON object update[data_key] = user_01_value;
 // call the update() method with the update JSON object on usersRef to update its child nodes usersRef.update(update);

-// The problem here is that since Firebase works with AJAX, the callback function takes a while to actually get
+// The problem here is that since Firebase works with AJAX,
+// the callback function takes a while to actually get
 // the result from Firebase.
 Meanwhile, JavaScript keeps on running the sequential code.
-Since no actual value
-// has been assigned to user_01_value, user_01_value remains undefined.
-Thus, user_01_value.id will cause JavaScript
+// Since no actual value has been assigned to user_01_value, user_01_value remains undefined.
-// to throw an error.
+// Thus, user_01_value.id will cause JavaScript to throw an error.

 // What we can do to update
 // update() takes the 'node' that we want to update, for example, 'users'